ISC2025/ISC2025.github.io/content/call-for-papers.md

 ## Best Paper Award

 Accepted papers will be judged and ranked by the Program Committee.
-The best papers will be considered for the Best Paper Award (thanks to the gracious support from Springer).
+The best papers will be considered for the Best Paper Award.

 ## Instructions for Authors